 If you don’t have a payer source (for example, private health insurance, Medicare or Health Shares), you’ll receive a 45% discount on your Aurora Health Care medical bills.

 Yes.
 Contact us at 800-326-2250 to obtain an estimate for future services.
 The amount you pay will consist of actual services rendered, which may differ slightly from the original estimate.
-Total payment will be based on the services that were ordered during the course of treatment.
+Total charges will be based on the services that were ordered and performed during the course of treatment.